 Examples of Negative Emotional Labor

 Emotional labor begins in early childhood and continues on through adulthood.
 In many cases, the disparity of expectations between men and women determines career choices.
 In other cases, it defines the roles men and women play at home.
+Gender stereotypes are partially to blame for some of the issues related to the differences.

 Here are some examples of negative emotional labor: